badgirlbongi/bongihub/workflow.md

 problems detailed
 --- the first place of every province gets rated successfully but the other places don't
 --- on the mpumalanga province mbobela's image doesn't show
++ deleted the mbombela place and added it again , now the picture shows